Details of some current and past campaigns

 3. Smoking - right to choose for Mental Health Consumers and Prisoners

 The NSW Department of Health has set up a taskforce with a view to the implementation of NSW smoke free policies in NSW mental health inpatient facilities.
-Several mental health professionals and advocacy groups have contacted JA to seek our assistance in opposing
+Several mental health professionals and advocacy groups have contacted JA to seek our assistance in opposing this proposal.

 JA very strongly believes that to impose such a ban on a particularly vulnerable section of society when the same ban is not imposed on the larger community, is not only undemocratic but also imposes a disproportionate level of suffering on those who are already suffering enough.
 We support the right to choose and not be forced to lose the most important personal pleasure that 80% of patients enjoy and currently control.
 We have been provided with considerable evidence of the benefits for mental health patients of being allowed to continue smoking when combined with smoke free areas to protect the health of those who do not smoke.